Puzur-Inshushinak at Susa

 ✴the AwKL (at least in the form in which it has come down to us) was obviously compiled during or after his reign.

-We therefore cannot rule out the possibility that Puzur-Inshushinak himself commissioned the original list (and that the the other men named in it blissfully unaware that they had been rulers of Awan, rather than of Elam).
-If so, then he might have made this choice because Awan had previously appeared in the so-called Sumerian King List (SKL), translated as a composite in CDLI: P479895): in the relevant passages:
+We therefore cannot rule out the possibility that Puzur-Inshushinak himself commissioned the original list (and that the the other men named in it were blissfully unaware that they had been rulers of Awan, rather than of Elam).
+As Piotr Steinkeller (referenced below, 2018, at p.
+181) observed, a century or more after the time of Puzur-Inshushinak, the newly compiled Sumerian King List (translated as a composite in CDLI: P479895) included:

 -